FasterSpeeding/Tanjun/docs/usage.md

     await ctx.create_followup("finished the thing", ephemeral=True)  # private response
 ```

-Ephemeral responses are a slash command and context menus exclusive feature which
+Ephemeral responses are a slash command and context menu exclusive feature which
 marks a response as private (so that only the command author can see it) and
 temporary.
 A response can be marked as ephemeral by either passing `ephemeral=True`
 to [AppCommandContext.create_initial_response][tanjun.abc.AppCommandContext.create_initial_response]